gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

       * results in shorter sequences, which can be more straightforward to manage
     * Cons:
       * the vocabulary size can become very large, encompassing potentially hundreds of thousands of words
-        * English langauge contains around 170,000 words
+        * English language contains around 170,000 words
       * challenges in handling different forms of words: run, runs, ran
         * adding a new token for each form?
       * challenges in handling typos: diversity → diwersity